Pledge of the Tree: Significance

 Due to this verse, the pledge is also known as the Pledge of Acceptance as it was said to be a cause for God's acceptance.

-Rashid Rida explained that for every Companions of the Prophet who pledge during this pledge were regarded universally by Islam teaching as special which such explanation in line with Ibn Hajar al-Asqalani explanation of the Hadith of Bukhari regarding special position of the pledge attendance as the revelation of Hadith Qudse regarding the God's will towards them.
+Rashid Rida explained that every Companion of the Prophet who pledged was regarded universally by Islamic teaching as special, with such explanation in line with Ibn Hajar al-Asqalani's explanation of a Hadith in Sahih al-Bukhari regarding the special position of the pledge attendance, as the revelation of Hadith Qudsi regarding God's will towards them.